PlasmaPy/PlasmaPy/docs/glossary.rst

       because it can be used to instantiate |Particle|.

    charge number
-      The charge of a particle in units of elementary charge.
+      The charge of a particle in units of the elementary charge.
+The charge number of an ion or neutral particle is usually denoted as ``Z``.

    fit-function
    fit-functions